davidcalikes/Marvelous-Matching/docs/README.md

     * The site will provide users a choice of three matching categories.

     * The site will provide users with the ability to control the sounds of the site.

-    * The site will provide users with the ability to control the sounds of the site.

-    * The site will provide users with the ability to test their progress by enabling a "Test Mode" function.
+    * The site will provide users with the ability to chart their progress by enabling a "Test Mode" function.

     * The site will provide users with disabilities the opportunity to participate in active learning.